 A few years ago, shortly after my now-husband and I first moved in together, we had a representative from Summitt Energy come knocking on our door one evening.

 Since we had brand new utility accounts, we both assumed that this rep was there to do some sort of verification or check.
 So when he asked to see our most recent hydro and gas bills, it didn’t really dawn on me that this wasn’t a routine visit from the utility company.

-For those of you that don’t know, Energy Resellers or Energy Retailers are basically door-to-door wholesale salespeople.
-They sell natural gas and electricity at a fixed rate.
-The idea is that the fixed rate will save you money.
+For those of you that don’t know, Energy Resellers, Energy Retailers or Energy Sellers are basically door-to-door wholesale salespeople.
+They sell natural gas and electricity at a fixed rate, claiming that the fixed rate will save you money.

 I don’t recall the exact figures he gave, but the proposed savings were significant enough to pique my interest.
 And after about 10 minutes or so, I was foolishly signing his forms.

 However, I didn’t know I was signing a contract.